The Path To Becoming ISO 9001 Registered

 - If you have a larger company that is more complex, than plan on more days.

-- There are maximums on the amount of time a registrar can take to audit a company.
-Check this publication from the International Accreditation Forum for the guidelines given to their member auditors.
+- There are maximums on the amount of time a registrar can take to audit a company here is how you can calculate number of audit days.